ZenNotes

 Choose a vault

 A vault is just a folder of Markdown files.
 ZenNotes reads it directly, keeps everything file-based, and never hides your notes behind a database.
+That can be a local folder on desktop or a host-mounted folder served remotely through Docker.

 Use the three working zones